-- Tighten the device by means of 10 screws.
-The dimensional drawing can be found in the Technical data section. - Connect the ground on the rear plate of the device to the protective ground of the panel.
+- Tighten the device by means of 6 screws.
+The dimensional drawing can be found in the Technical data section.
+Use self-furrowing screws M5 in 2 mm steel plates or inner thread M5 - Connect the ground on the rear plate of the device to the protective ground of the panel.
 Using at least one M4 screw.
 The cross-sectional area of the ground wire must be equal to the cross-sectional area of any other control conductor connected to the device.
-The cross-section of the ground wire must be at least 2.5 mm2. - Connections are realised via the plug terminals or screw terminals on the rear side of the device according to the circuit diagram.
+The cross-section of the ground wire must be at least 2.5 mm. - Connections are realised via the plug terminals or screw terminals on the rear side of the device according to the circuit diagram.
 When using forked lugs for direct connections or screw terminal, the screws, before having inserted the lugs and wires, must be tightened in such a way that the screw heads are even with the terminal block.
 A ring lug must be centred in the connection chamber, in such a way that the screw thread fits in the hole of the lug.
-The SIPROTEC® System Description /1/ has pertinent information regarding wire size, lugs, bending radii, etc.
+The SIPROTEC® system description /1/ has pertinent information regarding wire size, lugs, bending radii, etc.